Dong-Jie-Chen/ML-interview/Math.md

 1. What is an inverse matrix?
 1. If inverse of a matrix exists, how to calculate it?
 1. What is the determinant of a square matrix?
 How is it calculated (Laplace expansion)?
 What is the connection of determinant to eigenvalues?

+    det(A) = λ1 · λ2 ····· λn the determinant is the product of the eigenvalues.
-1. Discuss span and linear dependence.
+3. Discuss span and linear dependence.

+  linear dependent: solve Ax=0
-1. What is Ax = b?
+5. What is Ax = b?
 When does Ax =b has a unique solution?

+  rank(A)=n
-1. In Ax = b, what happens when A is fat or tall?
+7. In Ax = b, what happens when A is fat or tall?

+  fat: 0 solution or infinite solution. tall: any solution

-1. When does inverse of A exist?
+9. When does inverse of A exist?

+  If the Det(A) is non zero then A^-1 exists.
-1. What is a norm?
+11. What is a norm?
 What is L1, L2 and L infinity norm?
-1. What are the conditions a norm has to satisfy?
+13. What are the conditions a norm has to satisfy?

+  non-negative
-1. Why is squared of L2 norm preferred in ML than just L2 norm?
+16. Why is squared of L2 norm preferred in ML than just L2 norm?

+The squared Euclidean norm is widely used in machine learning partly because it can be calculated with the vector operation xTx.
-1. When L1 norm is preferred over L2 norm?
+18. When L1 norm is preferred over L2 norm?

+the L2 norm squares values, so it increases the cost of outliers exponentially; the L1 norm only takes the absolute value, so it considers them linearly.

-1. Can the number of nonzero elements in a vector be defined as L0 norm?
+20. Can the number of nonzero elements in a vector be defined as L0 norm?
 If no, why?
-1. What is Frobenius norm?
+21. What is Frobenius norm?

+cycle through all matrix entries, add their squares, and then take the square root
-1. What is a diagonal matrix?
+23. What is a diagonal matrix?
 (D_i,j = 0 for i != 0)
-1. Why is multiplication by diagonal matrix computationally cheap?
+24. Why is multiplication by diagonal matrix computationally cheap?
 How is the multiplication different for square vs. non-square diagonal matrix?

+!!!!!
-1. At what conditions does the inverse of a diagonal matrix exist? (square and all diagonal elements non-zero)
+27. At what conditions does the inverse of a diagonal matrix exist? (square and all diagonal elements non-zero)
-1. What is a symmetrix matrix? (same as its transpose)
+28. What is a symmetrix matrix? (same as its transpose)
-1. What is a unit vector?
+29. What is a unit vector?
+30.
-1. When are two vectors x and y orthogonal? (x.T * y = 0)
+31. When are two vectors x and y orthogonal? (x.T * y = 0)
-1. At R^n what is the maximum possible number of orthogonal vectors with non-zero norm?
+32. At R^n what is the maximum possible number of orthogonal vectors with non-zero norm?
-1. When are two vectors x and y orthonormal? (x.T * y = 0 and both have unit norm)
+33. When are two vectors x and y orthonormal? (x.T * y = 0 and both have unit norm)
-1. What is an orthogonal matrix?
+34. What is an orthogonal matrix?
 Why is computationally preferred? (a square matrix whose rows are mutually orthonormal and columns are mutually orthonormal.)
-1. What is eigendecomposition, eigenvectors and eigenvalues?
+35. What is eigendecomposition, eigenvectors and eigenvalues?
-1. How to find eigen values of a matrix?
+36. How to find eigen values of a matrix?
-1. Write the eigendecomposition formula for a matrix.
+37. Write the eigendecomposition formula for a matrix.
 If the matrix is real symmetric, how will this change?
-1. Is the eigendecomposition guaranteed to be unique?
+38. Is the eigendecomposition guaranteed to be unique?
 If not, then how do we represent it?
-1. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
+39. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
-1. What is SVD?
+40. What is SVD?
 Why do we use it?
 Why not just use ED?
-1. Given a matrix A, how will you calculate its SVD?
+41. Given a matrix A, how will you calculate its SVD?
-1. What are singular values, left singulars and right singulars?
+42. What are singular values, left singulars and right singulars?
-1. What is the connection of SVD of A with functions of A?
+43. What is the connection of SVD of A with functions of A?
-1. Why are singular values always non-negative?
+44. Why are singular values always non-negative?
-1. What is the Moore Penrose pseudo inverse and how to calculate it?
+45. What is the Moore Penrose pseudo inverse and how to calculate it?
-1. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
+46. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
 Moreover, what solution is provided if A is tall?
-1. Which matrices can be decomposed by ED?
+47. Which matrices can be decomposed by ED?
 (Any NxN square matrix with N linearly independent eigenvectors)
-1. Which matrices can be decomposed by SVD?
+48. Which matrices can be decomposed by SVD?
 (Any matrix; V is either conjugate transpose or normal transpose depending on whether A is complex or real)
-1. What is the trace of a matrix?
+49. What is the trace of a matrix?
-1. How to write Frobenius norm of a matrix A in terms of trace?
+50. How to write Frobenius norm of a matrix A in terms of trace?
-1. Why is trace of a multiplication of matrices invariant to cyclic permutations?
+51. Why is trace of a multiplication of matrices invariant to cyclic permutations?
-1. What is the trace of a scalar?
+52. What is the trace of a scalar?
-1. Write the frobenius norm of a matrix in terms of trace?
+53. Write the frobenius norm of a matrix in terms of trace?

 ## Numerical Optimization
 1. What is underflow and overflow?